gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales sat back and waited.
 Iffy wiped her eyes again.
-"I had a bird," she said quietly.
+"I had a rat," she said quietly.
 "Aunt Naggie saved up an' got me a pair, but one of 'em had somethin' wrong with it, so I had just the one.